nvaldez/skills-finder/README.md

 # Skills Finder

 This application will help employees to find people based on specific skills that they need helps with.
-For example, if you work in a software company and need to consult, need help, or would like to talk to someone about JavaScript, Node.JS, or MongoDB you would type the skill in a search engine and the application will show the person o people with skill.
-If there is any results, it will show the name, list of skills, a profile that includes contact, department, and location.
+For example, if you work in a software company and need help, or would like to talk to someone about JavaScript, Node.JS, or MongoDB you would type the skill in a search engine and the application will show the person o people with that skill.
+If there is any results, it will show the employee(s) list of skills and a profile that includes contact, department, and location.

 ### Prerequisites